What to Do If You’ve Been Accused of Insurance Fraud

 supreme court

 It might come as a surprise, but a defendant doesn’t go from arrest to criminal trial overnight.
 There are several intervening procedures that take place before a defendant appears in front of a jury.
 The first step in any criminal matter in New York is an arraignment.
+Experienced NYC criminal defense lawyer, Julie Rendelman explains what an arraignment is and information you. should know going forward.
 Arraignment in New York is the first appearance after an arrest.
 The arraignment process takes place in a courtroom, in front of a judge, and follows a specific set of rules and requirements.
 While very early in the criminal justice process, arraignment in New York is vitally important to any criminal case.
 Here’s what you need to know and can expect at an arraignment.
-When: Timing and Time frame for Arraignment Under the Sixth Amendment of the U.S. Constitution and state law, an arraignment in New York must take place within a reasonable time after arrest.
-What is considered reasonable can differ based…
+When: Timing and Time frame for Arraignment Under the Sixth Amendment of the U.S. Constitution and state law, an arraignment…

 Read More